anthony-kolesov/kts46/doc/source/ControlNode.rst

     :param string jobName: Name of job that is executed in this task.
     :param string-or-arrayOfStrings taskType:
         Specifies specific type of task that has to be done on job.
-If not specified than scheduler will do all available tasks for this job according to preferences.
+If not specified or array is null than scheduler will do all available tasks for this job according to preferences.
 For available values see :ref:`kts46-cn-taskTypes`.
 If array of strings is provided than all of them will be scheduled.
 If any of specified types is unknown than nothing will be scheduled.
 Null values are ignored.
 Note that statistics tasks require simulation to be done.
 If dependencies are not done than scheduler will run them.
+    :returns: "success" string.
+May become a dictionary in future.
     :throws DuplicateTask:
         Explicitly specified task is already running.
 This can be thrown only to specified types. ``taskType`` field of ``error`` object will contain